Roos-AID/ModbusRTU-ESP8266-webui/README.md

 Looking for the documentation, go here (work in progress):  TODO Version 	 Release notes
- 1.6.2	 Attempt to get Autoconfigure working for Openhab 1.6.1	 Dynamic MQ Autoconfigure from the Modbusmap.cfg file 1.6.0	 Implement MQTT Uniqueid setting, additional debug options
+ 1.6.3	 Conversion of factor also for MQTT values, plus smaller bug fixes 1.6.2	 Attempt to get Autoconfigure working for Openhab 1.6.1	 Dynamic MQ Autoconfigure from the Modbusmap.cfg file 1.6.0	 Implement MQTT Uniqueid setting, additional debug options